Kamakichi Kishinouye

 Kamakichi Kishinouye (岸上 鎌吉, Kishinoue Kamakichi) was a Japanese fisheries biologist and cnidariologist and a professor of the Imperial University of Tokyo (Faculty of Agriculture) between 1908 and 1928.
-Kishinouye died in Chengtu of a sudden illness while on a collecting expedition to China.
+Kishinouye died in Chengdu of a sudden illness while on a collecting expedition to China.

 Kishinouye recommended Kumataro Ito to Hugh M. Smith as an artist on board the U.S. Bureau of Fisheries Steamer U.S.S.
 Albatross during the Philippine Expedition from 1907 to 1910.